-In 1990, NASA and ESA co-operated to build and deploy the Hubble Space Telescope making it one of the first telescope to be launched into space.
-Although not the first space telescope, Hubble has is one of the largest an most flexible.
+In 1990, NASA and the ESA co-operated to build and deploy the Hubble Space Telescope, making it one of the first telescopes to be launched into space.
+Although not the first space telescope, Hubble is one of the largest and most flexible.

-Since its deployment into low earth orbit, it has taken part in many vital research projects and PR for the field of astronomy in general.
-Liberated from the distortion of Earth's atmosphere (and limited background light), Hubble can provide very clear images of the stars and planets unparalleled from Earth.
+Since its deployment into low earth orbit, it has taken part in many vital research projects.
+Liberated from the distortion of Earth's atmosphere (and background light), Hubble can provide very clear images of the stars and planets that are unparalleled.

-In 1991, a revolutionary space telescope was deployed into space with the goal of detecting photons with energies between 20 keV and 30n GeV.
-Called the Compton Gamma Ray Observatory (CGRO), it consists of four telescopes on a single platform that observed X-rays and gamma rays.
+In 1991, a revolutionary space telescope was deployed with the goal of detecting photons with energies between 20 keV and 30n GeV.
+Called the Compton Gamma Ray Observatory (CGRO), it consisted of four telescopes on a single platform that observed X-rays and gamma rays.

 After a long development period, CGRO was delivered into low Earth orbit by the Space Shuttle Atlantis during the STS-37 mission in April 1991.
 It continued operations until its deorbit in June 2000.

-CGRO was the heaviest astrophysical payload ever flown at that time at 17,000 kilograms and cost around $617 million to develop.
+CGRO was the heaviest astrophysical payload ever flown at that time at 17 tonnes and cost around $617 million to develop.

 Along with the Hubble Space Telescope, CGRO formed part of NASA's ''Great Observatories" series of telescopes.

-Currently, the second largest telescopes in the world, the W. M. Keck Observatory is a twin-telescope astronomical observatory near the summit of Mauna Kea in Hawaii.
-It is built at an incredible 13,600 feet (4145 meters) above sea level and offers unparalleled Earthbound views of the cosmos.
+Currently, the second-largest telescope in the world, the W. M. Keck Observatory is a twin-telescope astronomical observatory near the summit of Mauna Kea in Hawaii.
+It is built at an incredible 13,600 feet (4,145 meters) above sea level and offers unparalleled Earthbound views of the cosmos.

-Proposed in 1977, both of its telescopes comprise 10-meter primary mirrors and it was built between 1990 and 1996.
+Proposed in 1977, both of its telescopes comprise 32 ft (10-meter) primary mirrors and it was built between 1990 and 1996.
 The primary breakthrough necessary to build such large mirrors was the concept of using smaller, usually hexagonal, mirror segments to form a larger contiguous mirror.

-In the case of the Keck telescopes, each mirror comprises 36 segments, each 1.8 meters wide, 7.5 meters thick and weighing half a ton.
+In the case of the Keck telescopes, each mirror comprises 36 segments, each 5.9 ft (1.8 meters) wide, 24 ft (7.5 meters) thick, and weighing half a ton.